django-cms/django-cms-mgmt/contributions/work-groups.md

 ## How can workgroups keep others informed about their work progress?

-In order to sync on the work progress of the workgroups, one member of the workgroup should attend the [weekly tech committee meeting](/tech-committee/weekly-tech-committee-meeting.md) every once in a while to report on the work progress.
-In case you want to join the weekly tech committee to report on your work progress please get in touch with Nicolai (nicolai@django-cms.org), who will guide you through the process.
+In order to sync on the work progress of the workgroups, one member of the workgroup should attend the [weekly tech committee meeting](/tech-committee/weekly-tech-committee-meeting.md) every once in a while and report on the work progress.
+Please join the Tech Committee's Discord channel [#tech-committee](https://discord-tech-committee-channel.django-cms.org).

 ## I have a conflict with members of my workgroup.
 What do I do?

 We trust the group members that the work within the working groups is characterized by mutual respect and a constructive feedback culture (see also our [Code of Conduct](http://docs.django-cms.org/en/latest/contributing/code_of_conduct.html).
-However, if there is a conflict within a workgroup that cannot be solved by the members, please contact Nicolai (nicolai@django-cms.org) and he will help you.
+However, if there is a conflict within a workgroup that cannot be solved by the members, please join the Tech Committee's Discord channel [#tech-committee](https://discord-tech-committee-channel.django-cms.org) and ask a member to support you with guidance.